 Your event may require permission from the police, your local council or even the charity.
 Give your local authority a quick call to check what you need to do.

 You may require public liability insurance so make sure you have adequate insurance for your event.
 You’ll need to check that your suppliers have got insurance too.
-If you need more advice, please get in touch and we’ll be happy to help.
+If you need more advice, please get in touch on 020 7404 0808 and we’ll be happy to help.

 Check with us to consider all health and safety issues if you are organising a large event – from food hygiene to fire regulations, it’s better to be safe than sorry!

 Sending a press release to local media could give your event a real boost.
 If you are organising a local event, contact your local paper, radio or TV station.
-We can help you so please do give us a call.
+We can help you so please get in touch at email@example.com.